evrimozcelik/microservices-latency-analysis/README.md

 # Microservices Latency Analysis

 Microservices is a new architectural style to develop autonomous and distributed services and each service does one thing and does it well.
 Microservices provide lightweight protocols (like REST, Message Queue) and communicate with each other over those protocols and are very resilient for changing loads and failures.
-Microservices is often confused with SOA where SOA's main focus is on providing coarse grained services on the other hand Microservices' focus is on developing autonomous and distributed services and providing fine grained services.
+Microservices is often confused with SOA where SOA's main focus is to provide coarse grained services on the other hand Microservices' focus is to develop autonomous and distributed services and providing fine grained services.

 Microservices introduce many advantages such as:
 - Applications become simple and easy to implement, consume and maintain